 When iron transfers from another metal to stainless steel and combines with water and oxygen, rust is formed.

-Tips On How to Stop Grill Grates From Rusting
+Tips On How to Keep Grill Grates From Rusting

 It can be difficult for people to keep their grill grates from rusting because the high acid content from food and the climate often leads them to break down.

-Then how to keep grill grates from rusting?
+Then how to prevent grill grates from rusting?

 Luckily, there are various methods that one can use in order to ensure bbq grates don’t rust.
-Follow the below tips to keep cast iron grill grates from rusting.
+Follow the below tips on how to prevent rust on grill grates.

 1. Avoid Pouring Liquids